emmawalshdev/The-Book-bar/testing.md

 4. I want to be able to log in or register for an account on the website, so that I can access my profile, upload books and add reviews.

-    - Register and login pages are clearly located on the navbar:
+    - Register and Login pages are clearly located on the navbar:
-        - A link to the login page is located on the register page, for users who have mistakenly navigated here.
+        - A link to the Login page is located on the Register page, for users who have mistakenly navigated here.
-        - A link to the register page is located on the login page, for users who have mistakenly navigated here
+        - A link to the Register page is located on the Login page, for users who have mistakenly navigated here

-    - The register page contains clear messages:
+    - The Register page contains clear messages:
         - The benefits of registering are displayed on the first line.
-        - A link to the login page is included.
+        - A link to the Login page is included.
         - Username and password criteria are listed.

-    - The register page contains clear feedback messages for form submission:
+    - The Register page contains clear feedback messages for form submission:
         - An error message is shown if the username is already in use.
         - An error message is shown if the password is too short.
         - A success message is shown if registration is successful.

-    - The login page contains clear feedback messages with submission:
+    - The Login page contains clear feedback messages with submission:
         - An error message is displayed if the password or username is incorrect.
         - A welcome message is displayed on the Profile page if registration is successful.